Frequently Asked Questions

 What should I do if my child is kicking, screaming, and crying that he/she doesn't want to come to lessons?
 What if they keep telling me they don't want to go under the water?
 Should I make them?

 Be prepared for your child to do exactly that.
 Being fearful of the water is a healthy fear.
-Of course, they don't want to come if they have to go under water.
+Of course, they don't want to come if they have to go underwater.
 It's extremely scary to them.
 However, they must learn to conquer this fear by doing just that.
 It's always the hardest on the parents.
 Their child might be miserable at first, but you need to remember all the benefits and reasons for bringing them to lessons, and that is to teach them to be safe in the water and learn new skills.
 I will be firm with them, but at the same time, extremely loving and encouraging.
-I always explain what we are going to do next, and I let them know that they need to do what I say, because we are going to do just that.
-This will be my 45th year of teaching children who may cry, scream, pinch, bite, hit, etc.. all because they are scared at first.
+I always explain what we are going to do next, and I let them know that they need to do what I say because we are going to do just that.
+This will be my 46th year of teaching children who may cry, scream, pinch, bite, hit, etc.. all because they are scared at first.
 Because I understand their fear and appreciate their fear, I will remain incredibly patient with them, no matter what they do or say to me (but I will not tolerate unacceptable behavior).
 Teaching children to be safe in the water and learn to swim is one of my most important missions in life.
 I can assure you that in the thousands of children I have taught to swim, nearly 100% of them have learned new safety skills and even like me again by the end of their lessons.
-The few times I have not been successful have been when the parents gave up to soon because they couldn't bear to see their child miserable during those first few lessons.
-The parent is the one who must decide what is best for their child, which I respect and I am willing to adjust my teaching techniques whenever necessary if that what the parent wants.
+The few times I have not been successful have been when the parents gave up too soon because they couldn't bear to see their child miserable during those first few lessons.
+The parent is the one who must decide what is best for their child, which I respect and I am willing to adjust my teaching techniques whenever necessary if that is what the parent wants.
 Please trust that I know what I'm doing and I know what works or I wouldn't still be teaching.

 Will my child know how to swim by the end of his/her lessons?
 Will they know how to the freestyle stroke with the breathing?